aryapatel10/SYMMETRIX-Encryption-Engine/README.md

 # SYMMETRIX-Encryption-Engine
-Created an encryption algorithm, utilising substitution and bitwise XOR operations, implemented the prototype in Python featuring custom functions for two-way encryption and decryption of arbitrary strings.
+Created an encryption algorithm, utilising substitution and bitwise XOR operations, implemented the prototype in Python featuring custom functions for two-way encryption and decryption of arbitrary strings. **[View Project Demo](https://symmetrix-encryption-engine.netlify.app/)**

 ## Methodology
 1. Caesar Cipher for Substitution: